Amanda Grant – Founder

 Amanda, mum to three children, was taught to cook by her mum when she was very young, which triggered a lifelong passion for food.
 Through her teens and college days, she worked in restaurants and cafés around the world, and at university she studied food science and nutrition.
 She also spent many summers with Italian home cooks and chefs, learning new skills and about new cultures and recipes along the way.

 The result was a lifelong passion for food and eating well, and today, Amanda is an award-winning author of children’s and family cookery books.
 Her titles include Kids in the Kitchen, The Silver Spoon for Children — a children’s version of the best-selling Italian cookbook — and Healthy Lunchboxes for Kids.
+BBC Good Food rated two of Amanda’s children’s cookbooks in their top 5.

 During her career, Amanda has food edited a number of magazines, written features on food and nutrition, and developed recipes for publications as diverse as Cosmopolitan, BBC Good Food, Delicious and The Guardian.
 She also launched and edited Co-op Food magazine.
 She was on the committee for the first dedicated Children’s Food Festival, and has travelled the country teaching children about good food.